-- 5.1 Sections I-A-1, 4.0 and 5.0 of the Constitution and I-A-2, 1.0 and 2.0 of the Bylaws may be amended at any regular meeting of the Council by a two-thirds vote of those present, at a meeting which opened with a quorum in attendance, provided the amendment had been presented at the previous meeting. - 5.2 All other sections of the Constitution, Bylaws, and policies may be amended at any regular meeting of the Faculty of the College provided the amendment had been

-5.3 Amendments involving new sections may be adopted in a manner implied by jurisdictional inference in 5.1 and 5.2 above.
+- 5.1 Sections I-A-1, 4.0 and 5.0 of the Constitution and I-A-2, 1.0 and 2.0 of the Bylaws may be amended at any regular meeting of the Council by a two-thirds vote of those present, at a meeting which opened with a quorum in attendance, provided the amendment had been presented at the previous meeting. - 5.2 All other sections of the Constitution, Bylaws, and policies may be amended at any regular meeting of the Faculty of the College provided the amendment had been distributed to the members of the faculty at least two weeks before the meeting at which it is voted upon. - 5.3 Amendments involving new sections may be adopted in a manner implied by jurisdictional inference in 5.1 and 5.2 above.